 Today, Holy basil is mainly used as an adaptogen as it has been reported to induce relaxation, promote a feeling of calm and reduce stress and moodiness.
 It has also been shown to reduce blood sugar and cholesterol in diabetic subjects, and animal studies have shown reductions in cortisol, the stress hormone.

-Holy Basil is traditionally used in Ayurveda as an expectorant and/or demulcent to help relieve cough (Kasa) and colds, as well as a cardiotonic (Hrdya) to help support the contractions of the heart.
+Holy Basil is traditionally used in Ayurveda as an expectorant or a demulcent to help relieve cough (Kasa) and colds, as well as a cardiotonic (Hrdya) to help support the contractions of the heart.

-Take 2 capsules daily with/without food, or as directed by a qualified health care practitioner.
+Take two capsules daily with or without food, or as directed by a qualified health care practitioner.

-Consult a health care practitioner prior to use if you have diabetes, are taking any heart or blood pressure medication, or if you are breastfeeding.
-Consult a health care practitioner if symptoms persist or worsen.
 Do not use if you are pregnant or attempting to conceive.
+Consult a health care practitioner prior to use if you have diabetes, if you are taking any heart or blood pressure medication, if you are breastfeeding or if symptoms persist or worsen.
+This product contains a corn derived ingredient, do not use this product if you have such an allergy.